nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 #### Message subscribers

-Used by modules that have their own thread and that perform actions that may block in response to messages.
+The message subscribers are used by modules that have their own thread and that perform actions that may block in response to messages.
 For example, the Network module subscribes to its own `NETWORK_CHAN` channel to receive messages about network events.
 The module may react to a message by sending some AT command to the modem, which may block until some signalling with the network is done and a response is received.
 This is why the module has its own thread and needs to be a message subscriber.

 A message subscriber will queue up messages that are received while the module is busy processing another message.
 The module can then process the messages in the order they were received.
 An incoming message can never interrupt the processing of another message.